 BETTER Farm Sheep Programme

-The BETTER Farm Sheep Programme is led from Athenry by Michael Diskin and Frank Campion and has been developed in collaboration with the Sheep Specialists.
+The BETTER Farm Sheep Programme is led from Athenry by Frank Campion in collaboration with the Sheep Specialist and Research team.

 To establish focal points for the on-farm implementation, development and evaluation of technology that is relevant to the sheep sector.